Barbarian Productions Presents:

 Bekky Boyce (they/them) is a non-binary freelance production designer and operator based in Tāmaki Makaurau.
 They have worked in theatre and dance since 2019, after graduating from Massey University.
 Recent lighting designs include A Slow Burlesque (Silo Theatre), What Happened to Mary Anne?
 (Pride Festival) and production designs for No time to Dry (Lucy Dawber).
 Bekky regularly operates for Te Pou Theatre and has worked on productions such as Kōpū, He Huia Kaimanawa, and The Handlers.
 Nominated for Best Lighting Design at the 2022 Wellington Theatre Awards, they have been Technical Manager for the Tahi Festival since 2021.

 Thomas LaHood (he/him) is a graduate of the Bont’s International Clown School (Ibiza) Autumn Academy 2006.
 He is an experienced clown with a history of performance including the touring children’s shows Tale of a Dog (Capital E, 20089), and Caterpillars (2015 - 2017), as well as frequent commercial acting roles.
 He worked for 4 years as a Clown Doctor at Wellington Public Hospital and has taught clown at Whitireia, Toi Whakaari, Victoria University and independently.
-Auckland audiences would have seen him last on stage alongside wife Jo Randerson in Soft n Hard, Q Loft 2019.
-He has been playing the drums for about 6 months.
+He has been playing the drums for about a year.

 Pollyanna Ferguson